gonicus/svg-to-ttf/README.md

  * SVGs may need some extra love (i.e. we'd recommend only using a single *path* in them)
  * font editors are a bit special for people not comfortable with them

-So - `svg-to-ttf` is a small utility script that helps in creating icon fonts for use in *C++* based applications.
-It crawls thru a given directory and collects all SVGs, puts them in a TTF file and maintains a map where you can lookup the fonts character index when passing in the original SVG path.
+`svg-to-ttf` is a small utility script that helps creating icon fonts to be used in *C++*-based applications.
+It crawls through a given directory and collects all SVGs, puts them in a TTF file and maintains a map where the font's character index is looked up by passing in the original SVG path.

 Installation
 ============

-As it needs fontawesome and it's python bindings, we recommend using a pre-built *docker* image.
+As it needs fontawesome and its python bindings, we recommend using the pre-built *docker* image.
 All you need is `docker`/`podman` and access to *docker hub*.
 On a Unix style system, you can install the wrapper script like this: